skylarshaffer/jerryseinfeldsimulator/README.md

 # Jerry Seinfeld Simulator

+My very first project.
 A horribly inefficient, yet somehow functional typing tutor for the entirety of the audible Bee Movie script.
 All uppercase C's are O's.
 Sorry.

 ## Description